NekoShaaark/VRC-DiscordMaid/COMMANDS.md

 <div align="center">
   This document lists every slash‑command the bot provides, grouped by functionality.<br/>
-  Each command includes syntax, a short description, required permissions, and an example.
+  Each command includes syntax, a short description, required permissions, and one or more example(s).
 </div>

 ---